 A Glimpse of My Passion.

-Feng Shui is a mental labyrinth of never ending study which becomes ever more complex & fascinating as its myriad structures interconnect.
-It could be likened to a elaborate tapestry, the more fervent the artisan the more beauty appears, the more layered the colours the more profound its depths and the stronger it becomes.
+Feng Shui is a mental labyrinth of never-ending study which becomes ever more complex & fascinating as its myriad structures interconnect.
+It could be likened to an elaborate tapestry, the more fervent the artisan the more beauty appears, the more layered the colours the more profound its depths and the stronger it becomes.
 The more you study & practice, the more you benefit, prosper & enrich your life.

 Feng Shui is great fun and is closely related to Tai Chi and Qigong through common concerns with balance, distribution of air, & centring oneself with the magnetic forces of our environment.